Ecuador - Gladys Erazo

 Grind

 We’ve been working with Gladys for several years now, and after visiting her farm in southern Ecuador, we gained an even deeper appreciation for her work.
-Her coffees are always a highlight — this lot is floral and silky, with notes of juicy plum, 85% dark chocolate, and the deep sweetness of medjoul dates.
-Bold yet balanced, it’s a layered and satisfying cup that speaks to the care she puts into every harvest.
+Her coffees are always a highlight on our menu.
+This lot showcases juicy plum and sweet grape notes, complemented by the richness of 85% dark chocolate and delicate hibiscus florals.
+Elegant yet comforting, it’s a beautifully layered coffee that speaks to the care and dedication Gladys brings to every harvest.

 Producer(s)